← Back to Knowledge Graph

-Investors consistently sell their winning stocks and hold their losing ones.
-This feels emotionally rational — selling a winner 'closes the account as a gain.'
-But it costs approximately 3.4% per year in after-tax returns.
-The disposition effect is mental accounting at its most expensive.
+Investors sell their winning stocks and hold their losing stocks.
+This behavior costs approximately 3.4% per year in after-tax returns.
+The investors know they shouldn't do it.
+They do it anyway.

 The Framework